jonathansavas/marist-mscs710-capping-project/README.md

 data via [Kafka](https://kafka.apache.org/).
 Any number of consumers can then consume this live metric data independently of one another via the Kafka server.
 Currently, these consumers are a web-based GUI built with [Flutter](https://flutter.dev/docs), and a [SQLite](https://www.sqlite.org/index.html) database.
 We currently serve CPU, CPU Core, Network, Memory and Process metrics.
+Link to [javadoc](https://jonathansavas.github.io/marist-mscs710-capping-project/apidocs/overview-summary.html).

 ## Software Flow